 Residential displacements would include six single-family residences and six multifamily residences.
-A total of five residential displacements would occur within the city of Los Angeles and seven would occur within the city of Burbank.
+A total of four residential displacements would occur within the city of Los Angeles and eight would occur within the city of Burbank.
 None of the full-parcel residential acquisitions are listed on the Assembly Bill 987 Affordable Housing Database rosters of affordability covenants in Los Angeles.
-Although none of the properties are subject to affordability covenants, low-income populations are often clustered along transportation corridors, where housing is less costly.
+Although none of the properties are subject to affordability covenants. low-income populations are often clustered along transportation corridors, where housing is less costly.
 As described in Section 5.4.3, substantial concentrations of low-income and/or minority residents exist within or adjacent to the EJ RSA where acquisitions would occur.
-Although the residential displacements would affect low-income and/or minority populations, approximately half of the residential relocations would be within communities with nonlow-income and/or nonminority populations.
+Although the residential displacements would affect low-income and/or minority populations, approximately half of the residential relocations would be within communities with nonminority populations.
+Additionally, none of the residential displacements would be within areas with substantial lowincome populations and 59 percent would be within areas with substantial minority populations, which is less than the percentages of low-income and minority populations in the reference community (18.4 and 72.8 percent, respectively).
 Therefore, the HSR Build Alternative would not result in disproportionately high, adverse effects on low-income or minority populations living within the EJ RSA.

-The HSR Build Alternative would result in a total of 84 nonresidential displacements, including commercial, industrial, and retail businesses and affecting an estimated 1,747 employees.
-These displacements are shown on Figure 5-8 and Figure 5-9 and detailed in Table 5-9.
-Nonresidential displacements would occur in the city of Burbank (39 displaced businesses), the city of Glendale (20 displaced businesses), and the city of Los Angeles (25 displaced businesses).
+The HSR Build Alternative would result in a total of 133 nonresidential displacements, including commercial, industrial, and retail businesses and affecting an estimated 5,069 employees.
+These displacements are shown on Figure 5-8 and Figure 5-9 and shown in Table 5-9.
+Nonresidential displacements would occur in the city of Burbank (92 displaced businesses), the city of Glendale (20 displaced businesses), and the city of Los Angeles (21 displaced businesses).
 The construction of the HSR Build Alternative would not result in the displacement of any community facilities or other properties that provide public services.
-Approximately half of the nonresidential relocations would be in communities with low-income and/or minority populations.
+Approximately half of the nonresidential relocations would be in communities with minority populations overall.
+Additionally, only eight percent of nonresidential relocations would be in communities with substantial low-income populations, which is less than the percentage of low-income populations in the reference community (18.4 percent) and only 36 percent of nonresidential relocations would be in communities with substantial minority populations, which is also less than the percentage of minority populations in the reference community (72.8 percent).
+Additionally, EJ-IAMF#4 requires the creation of an ombudsman position to address the needs of EJ communities affected by displacements or relocations.
+The position will act as a single point of contact for property owners, residents, and tenants in EJ communities with potential adverse relocation impacts.
 Therefore, the HSR Build Alternative would not result in disproportionately high, adverse effects on nonresidential displacements within the EJ RSA.